 Colosseum is one of the main landmarks in Rome and a must-see.
 While you can always just admire this ancient amphitheater from the outside, a visit inside is well worth your time!

 However, this is one of the busiest places in Rome, so planning in advance is essential!
 But you don’t absolutely have to rush here first thing in the morning – it will be busy no matter when you come and – in summer – it will be hot anyway.
-Just be sure to book your priority tickets or a guided tour for the Colosseum, so that you can actually visit it at the time you want and can make the most of your day.
+Just be sure to book your priority tickets (regular or with the Arena Floor access) or a guided tour for the Colosseum in advance.
+So that you can actually visit it at the time you want and can make the most of your day.

 TIP: We highly recommend going with a local guide because a visit here is overwhelming!
 The Colosseum itself is crowded, there are many entrances, various levels to visit, and just finding the right entrance can be a very stressful experience in itself.
 The same counts for the Palatine Hill and the Roman Forum.
 These are all huge areas with so many interesting sights that you will not know where to go first (or what you are seeing)…